Luiz Fernando (footballer, born 1997)

-Luiz Fernando Nascimento is a Brazilian footballer who currently plays for Memphis 901 in the USL Championship.
+Luiz Fernando Nascimento (born 23 June 1997) is a Brazilian professional footballer who plays as a winger for V.League 1 side Hanoi FC.

-Youth
+Early career

 Luiz Fernando played for the Sport Club Corinthians Paulista youth academy and played for their U-20 team.
-He also played briefly for Flamengo.
+He also played briefly for Flamengo de Guarulhos.

-Professional
+Playing career

-Luiz Fernando signed with the Richmond Kickers on February 23, 2016.
-On March 26, 2016, Luiz Fernando made his professional debut for the Kickers, coming on for Yudai Imura in the 75th minute, en route to a 3–1 victory over the Harrisburg City Islanders.
-On May 18, 2016, Luiz Fernando scored his first goal for the Kickers in a U.S. Open Cup fixture against Aromas Café FC, scoring in the 83rd minute of the match en route to a 4–0 victory.
+Luiz Fernando signed with the Richmond Kickers on 23 February 2016.
+On 26 March 2016, Luiz Fernando made his professional debut for the Kickers, coming on for Yudai Imura in the 75th minute, en route to a 3–1 victory over the Harrisburg City Islanders.
+On 18 May 2016, Luiz Fernando scored his first goal for the Kickers in a U.S. Open Cup fixture against Aromas Café FC, scoring in the 83rd minute of the match en route to a 4–0 victory.
 Fernando remained a mainstay on the Kickers throughout the 2017 and 2018 seasons, tallying 78 total appearances, scoring 6 goals.

-On November 19, 2018, Fernando signed for USL Championship side Atlanta United 2.
+On 19 November 2018, Fernando signed for USL Championship side Atlanta United 2.

-Fernando became the first second-team player to sign a first-team contract with Atlanta United on August 21, 2019.
-Fernando made his Atlanta United debut on February 26, 2020 in a CONCACAF Champions League match against Motagua.
+Fernando became the first second-team player to sign a first-team contract with Atlanta United on 21 August 2019.
+Fernando made his Atlanta United debut on 26 February 2020 in a CONCACAF Champions League match against Motagua.

-On July 1, 2020 Fernando was waived by Atlanta United which cleared an international roster slot for Mexican winger Jürgen Damm who was signed the same day.
+On 1 July 2020 Fernando was waived by Atlanta United which cleared an international roster slot for Mexican winger Jürgen Damm who was signed the same day.

 On 30 December 2020, it was announced that Fernando would join USL Championship side Tampa Bay Rowdies ahead of their 2021 season.
 Following the 2021 season it was announced that Fernando would leave the Rowdies.

 On 17 February 2022, Fernando joined USL Championship club Memphis 901 ahead of their 2022 season.

+On 1 January 2025, New Mexico United announced that Fernando had signed with the club for the 2025 season.

+On 21 August 2025, Fernando was transferred to V.League 1 club Hanoi FC, signing a one-year contract.